UMaine Artificial Intelligence Webinar Series

 Moderated by Sarah K. Howorth, Ph.D., BCBA-D Associate Professor of Special Education, Special Education Program Coordinator, Director: PEERS® Lab @ UMaine

-Justin Dimmel, Ph.D., is an associate professor of Mathematics Education and Instructional Technology at the University of Maine.
+Justin Dimmel, Ph.D., is an Associate Dean for Academics and Student Engagement at the University of Maine.
 He earned his Ph.D. in mathematics education at the University of Michigan.
 His research is based on a mixed-methods study of the communication practices that are used by teachers and students when doing proofs in high school geometry.
 Prior to earning his Ph.D., Justin worked for 5 years as a high school mathematics teacher at adventure-based boarding schools in New England and the Bahamas.
 He has broad interests in how people learn to represent mathematics and communicate their mathematical ideas to others.

 James D. Basham, Ph.D., is a professor in the Department of Special Education at the University of Kansas.
 His work is focused on developing future-ready learning environments that are equitable, beneficial, and meaningful for all learners.
 He has several federally and privately funded research and technical assistance projects, including the Center for Innovation, Design, and Digital Learning (CIDDL).
 He is well-published, has given hundreds of talks, and serves on various national and international boards for journals, companies, and education organizations.
 He has served on the technical workgroup for the last two National Educational Technology Plans (NETP) and was an advisor for the U.S. Department of Education’s Toolkit for AI Integration.